akshitmanocha/Solar-Irradiance-Prediction-Using-HMM/README.md

-# Solar-Irradiance-Prediction-Using-iHMM
+# Hidden-Markov-Model
- Implementation of iHMM for predicting weather
+ Implementation of HMM